 Programming for Primaries Week

-ComputerXplorers has earmarked 24th – 30th March 2014 to be the date for the first Programming for Primaries week to raise awareness of the need to introduce programming skills to children at an early age.
+ComputerXplorers has earmarked 26th January – 1st February 2015 to be the date for this year's Programming for Primaries week to raise awareness of the need to introduce programming skills to children at an early age.

 The aim of the week is to shine a spotlight on the support and resources available both directly to children and to help schools and teachers deliver great programming classes in primary schools.